 The quality and effectiveness of an audit is critical to all of our stakeholders.
 We therefore invest heavily in the effectiveness of our audits, the skills of our people, our underlying audit methodology, the technology we use, and in making the right amount of time and resources available.
-We pay close attention to what our various stakeholders require from us, what they tell us we need to improve, and to the findings of regulatory inspections on the quality of our work.
-Results of the most recent regulatory findings can be found in the "Monitoring" section.
-Just as important are the internal indicators and processes that routinely monitor the effectiveness of our risk and quality processes and provide timely information about the quality of our audit work and any areas for improvement.
+We pay close attention to the internal indicators and processes that routinely monitor the effectiveness of our risk and quality processes, and provide timely information about the quality of our audit work and any areas for improvement.
+Additionally, we consider what our various stakeholders require from us, what they tell us we need to improve and the findings of regulatory inspections on the quality of our work.
+Results of the most recent regulatory inspection can be found in the 'Monitoring' section.